 Retention Requirements

-Note: Article 13(13) sets retention at the longer of 10 years from market placement or the support period.
+Note: Keep the technical file for the longer of 10 years from market placement or the support period.
 If you sell products until 2030 with a 5-year support period, the 10-year clock dominates and retention runs until 2040.
 If your support period extends beyond that 10-year tail, retention follows the support period instead.
 Plan storage for the longer of the two.

 DOCUMENTATION RETENTION